Divergence of the multilevel Monte Carlo Euler method for nonlinear stochastic differential equations: Introduction

-where $ f \colon \mathbb{R}^d \rightarrow \mathbb{R} $ is a smooth function with at most polynomially growing derivatives.
-Note that this question is not treated in the standard literature in computational stochastics (see, for instance, Kloeden and Platen~\cite{kp92} and Milstein~\cite{m95}) which concentrates on SDEs with globally Lipschitz continuous coefficients rather than the SDE~\eqref{eq:SDEintro}.
-The computation of statistical quantities of the form \eqref{eq:goal} for SDEs with non-globally Lipschitz continuous coefficients is a major issue in financial engineering, in particular, in option pricing.
-For details the reader is refereed to the monographs Lewis~\cite{l00}, Glassermann~\cite{g04}, Higham~\cite{h04} and Szpruch~\cite{s10}.
+where $ f \dvtx\mathbb{R}^d \rightarrow\mathbb{R} $ is a smooth function with at most polynomially growing derivatives.
+Note that this question is not treated in the standard literature in computational stochastics (see, e.g., Kloeden and Platen~\cite{kp92} and Milstein~\cite{m95}) which concentrates on SDEs with globally Lipschitz continuous coefficients rather than the SDE~\eqref{eqSDEintro}.
+The computation of statistical quantities of the form \eqref{eqgoal} for SDEs with nonglobally Lipschitz continuous coefficients is an important aspect in financial engineering, in particular, in option pricing.
+For details the reader is refereed to the monographs Lewis~\cite{l00}, Glasserman~\cite{g04}, Higham~\cite{h04} and Szpruch~\cite{s10}.

-In order to simulate the quantity~\eqref{eq:goal} on a computer, one has to discretize both the solution process $ X \colon [0,T] \times \Omega \rightarrow \mathbb{R}^d $ of the SDE~\eqref{eq:SDEintro} as well as the underlying probability space $ ( \Omega, \mathcal{F}, \mathbb{P} ) $.
-The simplest method for discretizing the SDE~\eqref{eq:SDEintro} is the Euler method (a.k.a.~Euler--Maruyama method).
-More formally, the Euler approximations $ Y^N_n \colon \Omega \rightarrow \mathbb{R}^d $, $ n \in \left\{ 0, 1, \dots, N \right\} $, $ N \in \mathbb{N} $, for the SDE~\eqref{eq:SDEintro} are defined recursively through $ Y^N_0 :=\xi $ and
+In order to simulate the quantity~\eqref{eqgoal} on a computer, one has to discretize both the solution process $ X \dvtx[0,T] \times\Omega \rightarrow\mathbb{R}^d $ of the SDE~\eqref{eqSDEintro} as well as the underlying probability space $ ( \Omega, \mathcal{F}, \mathbb{P} ) $.
+The simplest method for discretizing the SDE~\eqref{eqSDEintro} is the Euler method (a.k.a.~Euler--Maruyama method).
+More formally, the Euler approximations $ Y^N_n \dvtx\Omega \rightarrow\mathbb{R}^d $, $ n \in \{ 0, 1, \ldots, N \} $, $ N \in\mathbb{N} $, for the SDE~\eqref{eqSDEintro} are defined recursively through $ Y^N_0 :=\xi$ and